slideflow/slideflow/docs-source/source/studio.rst

 |

 The Slideflow Studio window has three primary areas: the main view, a tile preview, and the control panel.
-Fullscreen mode can be toggled with View -> Fullscreen or by pressing Ctrl+F.
+Fullscreen mode can be toggled with View -> Fullscreen or by pressing Alt+Enter.

 Main view
 -----------